Andrew Birkin: Career

-Private life
+Personal life

 Birkin has four sons and a daughter.
 David Birkin (born 1977), artist and photographer, is his eldest son, followed by Anno Birkin (1980–2001), poet and musician, and Ned Birkin (born 1985), whom Birkin directed in The Cement Garden.
 He is married to artist Karen Birkin, with whom he has a daughter, Emily Jane (born December 2008) and a son, Thomas Bernie (born April 2011).
 Two of his nieces are actresses: Charlotte Gainsbourg, who also appeared in The Cement Garden, and Lou Doillon.

 He lives on the Llŷn Peninsula in North Wales.

 Birkin is a trustee of the children's arts charity Anno's Africa.